What are bump stocks? How they work and why Trump wants them banned

 “The classification of these devices depends on whether they mechanically alter the function of the firearm to fire fully automatic,” Jill Snyder, a special agent in charge at the ATF, told The Times.
 “Bump-fire stocks, while simulating automatic fire, do not actually alter the firearm to fire automatically, making them legal under current federal law.”

-But since the deadly Las Vegas shooting, states and cities have increasingly pushed for legislation to ban the devices.
+But since the Las Vegas shooting, states and cities have increasingly pushed for legislation to ban the devices.

 Massachusetts became the first state to pass legislation banning the device after the October incident.
 The state law, which went into effect Feb.
 1, prohibits possession of the device under all circumstances.
 It also bans the possession of trigger cranks.